ckeditor/ckeditor4-docs/docs/features/delayed_creation/README.md

 var editor = CKEDITOR.replace( editorTargetElement );
 ```

-Please notice, that we try to create an editor on provided reference to the element.
+Please notice that we try to create an editor on a provided reference to the element.
 It is valid, but the element is no longer present in the DOM.
 And since editor initialization traverses the DOM and extracts information from the parent document of provided element - it is not possible when the target element is detached (it does not have a parent in such cases).
 Such an initialization attempt will result in an error.

-In the previous sample, editor could be initialized also by providing id to editor element:
+In the previous sample, the editor could also be initialized by providing an `id` to editor element:

 ```js
 var editor = CKEDITOR.replace( 'editor' );
 ```

-However, this time the editor won't be created, and the [editor-incorrect-element error](../guide/dev_errors.html#editor-incorrect-element) error will be thrown.
+However, this time the editor will not be created, and the [editor-incorrect-element error](../guide/dev_errors.html#editor-incorrect-element) will be thrown.
 In this case, the code is looking for an element with a given `id` in the document - which simply is not there, because it was detached earlier.

 ## Practical example